27.2. Amending the goods and/or services of the applicant's specification

 Note: An applicant seeking amendment of a specification of goods or services under subsection 65(7) must clearly state the wording of the proposed amended statement.
 No amendment can be allowed which would substitute different goods or services from those originally claimed or which would extend the scope of that claim.

-2.1 Deleting goods or services from the application
+3.1 Deleting goods or services from the application

-Acceptable specification following deletion
+Class 9 applicationClass 9 citationAcceptable specification following deletion

-Computers; computer software; aerials
+Computers; computer software; aerialsComputer software; CD-ROM; computersAerials

-2.2 Excluding goods and/or services from the application
+3.2 Excluding goods and/or services from the application

 If an applicant offers to exclude goods and/or services, examiners need to carefully assess whether the proposed amendment excludes goods and/or services which are similar or closely related to the goods and/or services claimed by the conflicting trade mark.

 An exclusion to a specification of goods and/or services should be written in specific terms and treated with extreme caution.
 The onus is on the applicant to clearly nominate goods and/or services in the application which are not the same/similar/closely related to those of a conflicting trade mark.
-(But refer to para 2.2.4 below.)
+(But refer to below.)

 The area of conflict between the specifications needs to be identified and then the relevant goods and/or services excluded.
 The exclusion required will usually be broader than the goods or services covered by the conflicting trade mark as it is necessary to remove any conflict which may result from the coexistence of similar and closely related goods and/or services.

 It is the applicant’s responsibility to propose any amendments which result in limiting the specification as only the applicant knows the exact area of business interest within which the trade mark is or will be used.
 Examiners may assist with the wording of a proposed exclusion statement once the area of interest is defined.
-The usual form of exclusion uses the words “but not including” or “none being” followed by goods or services which would otherwise fall within the scope of the specification.
+The usual form of exclusion uses the words ‘but not including’ or ‘none being’ followed by goods or services which would otherwise fall within the scope of the specification.
 For example,

 and